Billy Joel, Rihanna fight Pandora over compensation

 The Internet Radio Fairness Act is a bipartisan bill sponsored by U.S. representatives Jason Chaffetz and Jared Polis along with Sen. Ron Wyden.

-Shares of Pandora closed 4.6 percent lower at $7.31 on the New York Stock Exchange on Wednesday.
+Shares of Pandora were down 3.4 percent at $7.40 on Wednesday afternoon on the New York Stock Exchange.